BakingQueen74

 Notes

-Swap the almond milk for your preferred dairy or plant milk - oat milk, semi-skimmed, rice milk, soya milk.
+Swap the almond milk for your preferred dairy or plant-based milk – oat milk, semi-skimmed, soya milk.
+Oat milk will make it thicker.
+Dairy milk will add extra protein.

-Use Greek or natural yoghurt for a richer thicker taste.
+Add some Greek, natural or coconut-based yoghurt for a richer thicker taste.

-Add in any fresh fruit you have in the fridge that needs to be used up.
+Add in any other fresh fruit you have in the fridge that needs to be used up.

-Add in your favourite smoothie additions - flax seeds, linseed, vegetable or protein powders.
+Add in your favourite smoothie additions before blending – such as a teaspoon of flax seeds or linseed, or a handful of oats.

 Comments